MojosBeans100/un-petit-jeu-francais/README.md

     > There are many common words in this game which I learned at school, as well as some new ones to guess which will further my language development.

 * to discover what their level in French is
-    > I have played the game of various difficulties and based on my feedback and score, I have an understanding of what my level in French is.
+    > I have played the game of various difficulties and based on my feedback and score at the end of the quiz, I have an understanding of what my level in French is.

 * to have fun while improving their language skills
     > The game is short, fun, and colourful.